amitabh90/amitabh90/README.md

 ### Hi I am Amitabh Das 👋

-#### I am an IT professional, working on different cool technology like cloud, devops, virtualization, networks.
+#### An IT professional, working on different cool technology like cloud, Kubernetes, devops, virtualization, networks.
 On my free time I love to build small projects and hands-on lab for my self-learning.
 I am not a smart computer programmer but always try to write a piece of code by gathering information from different sources.
 I like to finish my day by learning at least one new thing about tech, life, investing etc.

 ------------------------------------------------------------------------------------------